mulesoft-developers/salesforce-change-data-capture/README.md

 </h4>

 <h3 align="center">
-	Learn how to subscribe to Salesforce CDC events in real-time and look at the message payload<br><br>
+	Learn how to subscribe to Salesforce CDC events in real-time and inspect the inbound message payload<br><br>
 </h3>

 ## Tutorial and Video